kalliduz/StegoUCT/README.md

 # StegoUCT
-Simple Go Engine using MonteCarlo and UCT written in Delphi.
+Simple Go Engine using MonteCarlo,UCT and AMAF/RAVE written in Delphi.
 GTP compatible.
 AI Heuristics planned

 What is MonteCarlo?
 -------------------